-- 5. It is important that consistency and proportionality in sentencing are maintained and therefore where a decision maker imposes a lesser or higher sanction than suggested by this guidance, it is important that full reasons are given as to why the sanction is considered appropriate.
-This will not only give the barrister or authorised body and the complainant a clear indication of the reasons for a lenient or harsh sentence but will provide justification for the decision should the case go to appeal.
-It is particularly important for decision makers to give full written reasons for the sentencing should they impose a deferred sanction, as the decision to activate the sanction may be taken by a different body and that body will require detailed reasons in order to make a fair decision. - 6.
+- 5. It is important that consistency and proportionality in sanctions are maintained and therefore where a decision maker imposes a lesser or higher sanction than suggested by this guidance, it is important that full reasons are given as to why the sanction is considered appropriate.
+This will not only give the barrister or authorised body and the complainant a clear indication of the reasons for a lenient or harsh sanction but will provide justification for the decision should the case go to appeal.. - 6.
 In assessing the appropriate sanction for a professional misconduct, decision makers must consider any aggravating or mitigating factors that may cause the sanction to be increased or decreased.
 Details of aggravating and mitigating factors applicable to all breaches are set out in Annex 1.
 In addition to this, the individual tables relating to common breaches provide examples of aggravating and mitigating factors applicable to each breach.
 The factors listed are examples and the lists are not intended to be exhaustive. - 7.
-It must be made clear that the guidance in relation to the common breaches is not intended to detract from decision maker's complete discretion to impose any sanction which is appropriate to an individual case: the final decision is a matter for decision makers alone. - 8.
-In relation to fines and suspensions, rather than including specific amounts, the following table shows the three bands for fines and suspensions which are referred to in the rest of Part 2.
+It must be made clear that the guidance in relation to the common breaches is not intended to detract from decision maker's complete discretion to impose any sanction which is appropriate to an individual case: the final decision is a matter for decision makers alone. - In relation to fines and suspensions, rather than including specific amounts, the following table shows the three bands for fines and suspensions which are referred to in the rest of Part 2.